mermaidpurse/wrapsher/docs/decisions.md

 ## "First class" structs?

+The convention right now are fstructs, which are manual struct-likes ("false structs", "faux structs", "function structs") manually implemented from a reflist.

-You can manually implement your own struct, but this seems to be such a common case that maybe something like `type foo struct [id: uuid, name: string]` should be accepted (or maybe it's actually the zero value, and therefore also defines the types: `type foo struct [id: uuid.new(), name: '']` and it will generate stuff like:
+But this seems to be such a common case that maybe something like `type foo struct [id: uuid, name: string]` should be accepted (or maybe it's actually the zero value, and therefore also defines the
+types: `type foo struct [id: uuid.new(), name: '']` and it will generate stuff like:

 ```
 foo new(type/foo t) {